Aaradhy1609/Finvaria/APP_SETUP_GUIDE.md

 ## 🎊 Congratulations!

-Your YouthHub app is now fully functional with:
+Your Finvaria app is now fully functional with:

 - ✅ Beautiful, animated UI
 - ✅ Complete navigation system